Jersey City Reservoir No. 3

 The Jersey City Reservoir Preservation Alliance, started in 2002, runs the maintenance and supervision programs necessary to keep the park open to the public every Saturday from May–October.
 The Alliance also runs summertime programming in arts, music, and recreation to bring new and returning community members to the space.
 The reservoir is also available for educational visits.
 The Alliance received the Ted Conrad “Preservationist of the Year” Award in 2005.

-Plans to make changes to the wildlife area by the city have been met with resistance from preservationists.